Artanisx/Arta2DEngine/Documentation/userguide.md

 * Vector2 virtual Origin

    This holds the Origin for this object expressed as a Vector2.
-Trying to get this value will return the center point of the texture.
-It's used in the Draw method for the rotation.
-If a rotation is not expressed (so the value is 0.0f), the origin will be assumed as being 0,0 (top left corner).
-Basically setting externally this properties does nothing; getting this value only returns the center of the texture and it's used for drawing a rotated texture, else it is ignored.
-A proper GameObject should probably override this property.

 * Vector2 Size